Saturday, December 21, 2024

 Vocaless (by Richard)

 Samples have been on my mind lately, and some of the most sampled songs in hip hop are instrumentals.
 One of them is "UFO" by the Bronx trio ESG.
-Holger Czukay's 1979 album Movies predated My Life In A Bush Of Ghosts in its use of shortwave radio samples, and the 1993 debut by Little Axe predated Moby's album Play in its use of samples from blues and gospel records.
+Holger Czukay's 1979 album Movies predated My Life In A Bush Of Ghosts in its use of shortwave radio samples, and the 1993 debut by Little Axe predated Moby's album Play in using samples from blues and gospel records.

 Thanks again to everyone who commented on Koen's "Awesome Sounds From The 1970-80's".
 It was a great period for musical creativity, and I enjoyed exploring more of the era's instrumental music.